 Rinse chicken with cold water and pat dry.
 In a large Dutch oven, heat oil over medium-high to high heat.
 Season chicken on both sides with salt and pepper; dredge chicken in flour, then gently shake off any excess.
 Add half the chicken to the hot oil and sear until browned on both sides (about 4 minutes per side).
 Remove seared chicken from Dutch oven, and cook remaining chicken the same way.
 Remove second batch of chicken from Dutch oven.

 Turn off heat and add white wine (it will bubble up), then turn heat on high and use a wooden spoon to scrape up any brown bits that have formed on the bottom.
-Cook a few minutes, until wine is reduced by about 3/4.
-Add chicken stock, chicken (with juices), onions, carrot, garlic, bay leaf, thyme, sage, 1/4 tsp salt, and 1/8 tsp pepper; bring up to a boil, then turn heat down to low, cover the pot (leaving lid ajar), and let it simmer 45-60 minutes (stirring occasionally).
+Cook a few minutes, until wine is reduced by about ¾.
+Add chicken stock, chicken (with juices), onions, carrot, garlic, bay leaf, thyme, sage, ¼ teaspoon salt, and ⅛ teaspoon pepper; bring up to a boil, then turn heat down to low, cover the pot (leaving lid ajar), and let it simmer 45-60 minutes (stirring occasionally).

 Remove chicken and carrots with a large slotted spoon and set aside for now; turn heat up to high, and cook (uncovered) about 20 minutes to let the sauce thicken and reduce (stirring occasionally).
 Whisk in beurre manié and boil 3 minutes.
 Add chicken and carrots back and cook 2 minutes to reheat.
 Taste and season with salt and pepper as desired.